According to Gartner

 New tech that allows owners to unlock vehicles with a smartphone could potentially let thieves drive away with your car, having logged in with their own devices using a stolen password.

-Any online software or app that requires you to input personal data should be treated with caution, too – and that often includes software found on many modern vehicles' infotainment systems.
+Any online software or app requiring you to input personal data should be treated with caution, too – and that often includes software found on many modern vehicles' infotainment systems.

-'Car owners should apply the same rules that they follow – or should be following – for their computers and smartphones,' explains Richard Kirk, senior vice president at cyber security firm AlienVault.
+'Car owners should apply the same rules that they follow – or should be following – for their computers and smartphones,' says Richard Kirk.

 Now you've just got to figure out how to remember them all!